 N. ADDITIONAL STUDY ANNOTATIONS

 1. Conceptual Plan of Service

-The results provided in this study are based on conceptual engineering and a preliminary Plan of Service (POS) and are not sufficient for permitting of facilities.
-The POS is subject to change as part of final engineering and design.
+The results provided in this study are based on conceptual engineering and are preliminary.
+The information is not sufficient for permitting purposes and is subject to change as part of final engineering and design.